 Due to this simplicity, it’s also relatively straightforward to test – other online dating formats may come with endless forms, questionnaires, or lengthy profiles to fill out with text, while Tinder is largely driven by a single image.

-With this in mind, researchers at ST&T Research, part of a neuromarketing agency in The Netherlands, set out to investigate how different features in an image can affect the desirability of a potential match, when using Tinder.
+With this in mind, neuromarketing researcher and iMotions client Tom van Bommel of Unravel Research in The Netherlands, set out to investigate how different features in an image can affect the desirability of a potential match, when using Tinder.

 As Tom van Bommel, lead of the study put it: